V-Rajasekar/README/Java/OCJP11/Part-II/Chapter15-FunctionalProgramming.md

 ### Implementing UnaryOperator and BinaryOperator

 - In the Javadoc, you'll notice that these methods are actually inherited from the Function/ BiFunction superclass.
 The generic declarations on the subclass are what force the type to be the same.
+- interface BinaryOperator extends Function<T, T, T>, so its apply function has the signature: `T apply(T, T)`.

 ```java
 UnaryOperator<String> u1 = String::toUpperCase;
 System.out.println(u1.apply("chirp"));  // CHIRP